 - take your keys back to your housing office

 You may want to contact the Homeless Advice Prevention and Assistance Team on 01294 314700 and tell them about your eviction.

 What happens on the day you are evicted?

 Members of the housing service will meet the sheriff officer at your property.
 If you have not already left the property, the sheriff officer will ask you to leave the property and the locks will be changed.
 Your tenancy will end on the day of your eviction.

 If you are evicted because you owe rent, will this be cleared from your account?

 No. You will still need to pay any outstanding rent together with any court expenses you owe.
-If you do not agree to a suitable repayment arrangement both your credit rating and chances of being allowed to rent a house with other landlords may be affected.

 What happens after you are evicted?

 If you don't have anywhere else you can stay, you should contact our Homeless Advice Prevention and Assistance Team on 01294 314700.
 They may be able to help you get emergency accommodation and will offer advice.